 To dry your Nylon filament, I recommend the Sunix Food Dryer.back to menu ↑

-You can dry TPU in a home oven at 45-60°C for about 4-5 hours.
+Drying TPU Filament can be done at home using an oven at a TPU drying temperature of 45-60°C for about 4-5 hours.
 A Filament Dryer can also be tried to dry TPU and print simultaneously.
-Usage of DIY drybox with silica gel packets ias another option.
+Usage of a DIY dry box with silica gel packets is another option.
 However, a food dehydrator has shown the best results for TPU so far.